Corporate Governance

 These measures are deployed across Group companies in and outside Japan to ensure a global response.

-Efforts for Prevention of Bribery
+Efforts for Prevention of Bribery and Corruption

 Efforts for Ensuring Compliance with Antitrust Laws